KDMG/kpionto/examples/README.md

 ========

-The folder includes the following files:
+The folder includes the following datasets (in ttl and rdf):
-- "bivee.ttl" describes the usage of KPIOnto for the BIVEE project.
+- "bivee" describes the usage of KPIOnto for the BIVEE project.
-- "eurostat.ttl" describes how to represent formulas using KPIOnto classes and relations
+- "eurostat" describes how to represent formulas using KPIOnto classes and relations